 Finally, Figure 7 shows the measured waveforms, which was wanted, with the back drilled vias.

-The degrading signal effects from layer-changing vias can be a significant challenge in designing today’s high bandwidth, high-speed products.
-This can be readily apparent when using the newer iterations of the PCI Express bus standard.
+The degrading signal effects from blind vias can be a significant challenge in designing today’s high bandwidth, high-speed products.
+This can be readily apparent when using the newer iterations of the PCIe bus standard, particularly when vias in PCIe routing are used to change layers.
+Some solutions here are back drilling, limiting via counts, sizing vias to have minimum impedance mismatch, and using boomerang vias.
 Learning how to mitigate these effects as part of the initial product development efforts will go a long way in ensuring that a product will function, right the first time and every time, as designed.